willawill/follower_maze/README.md

 ###README

-To run this solution to the follower_maze,
+To run this solution to the Follower Maze,

 `ruby ./bin/run_server.rb`